-The general commercial partnership (Offene Handelsgesellschaft, oHG) continues to be the classic partnership form for small and mediumsized enterprises (SMEs).
+The general commercial partnership (Offene Handelsgesellschaft, oHG) is the classic partnership form for small and medium-sized enterprises (SMEs).
 Its structure corresponds to the civil law partnership (GbR).
 Every GbR that runs a commercial enterprise (a business enterprise of a type or size requiring business operations to be set up in a commercial manner) automatically qualifies as an oHG.

 Accounting regulations for an oHG are stricter than those for a GbR.